gorgwu/emergegen-web/README.md

-If the instructions are unclear or you ever need help, please ask George or ChatGPT for help!
-You aren't expected to know everything! (but ChatGPT is)

 ## How to Begin Editing

 To begin, please download the repository (preferably through git, but downloading it manually can work).